Wednesday, May 2, 2018

 Six prisoners attempt to escape the federal prison on Alcatraz island.
 They take over their cellblock but fail to gain access to the outside.
 One guard held hostage is executed by prisoners, and another dies in the attempt to retake the cellblock.

 The Battle of Alcatraz ends only after the deaths of three prisoners, and two others are subsequently executed at San Quentin.

 I bet there was a lot of angry after-riot prison sex that night.

 May 2, 1957 -

 Senator Joseph McCarthy died of hepatitis on this date, brought about by unabated alcoholism.
 Two and a half years prior he had been censured by the Senate for his "inexcusable" and "reprehensible" conduct during his highly-publicized Communist witch-hunt.

 McCarthy eventually discovered that it was far more effective to have private industry oppress its workforce, rather than the government oppress its citizenry.

 May 2 1957 -

-Mob figure Frank Costello was shot in the head by Vincent "the Chin" Gigante on this date.
+Vincent 'the Chin' Gigante approached Mob Figure Frank Costello and shot him in the head, first shouting “This is for you, Frank,” on this date.
 Instead of killing him, the bullet circumnavigates between his skin and cranium, exiting through the original wound.

 Costello retires from the Mafia soon thereafter.